 IP TAKE: This is a great community funder to know if you work in the arts or have a demographic specialty, like women or the LGBT community.

-PROFILE: The Southwest Florida Community Foundation (SFCF) is located in Fort Myers, Florida, and serves community needs in the Florida counties of Lee, Collier, Charlotte, Hendry, and Glades.
-It was founded in 1976 and manages over 400 philanthropic funds.
-It has around $115 million in assets and has given out over $71 million in total grants and scholarships.
+PROFILE: Founded in 1976, the Southwest Florida Community Foundation (SFCF) is located in Fort Myers, Florida, and serves community needs in the Florida counties of Lee, Collier, Charlotte, Hendry, and Glades.
+It manages over 400 philanthropic funds, and maintains around $115 million in assets.
+The SFCF has awarded over $71 million in total grants and scholarships.
 In an average year, SFCF awards around $5 million in community grants and programs.

 SFCF grants are awarded by invitation, with foundation leadership choosing groups to work with.
 It also awards grants by proposal through an RFP process.
 Grant opportunities here include the Community Impact Grants, Robert Rauschenberg Foundation Fund Grants, Capacity Grants, Good Samaritan Fund, and Arts and Attractions.
 Grants are also awarded through the Arts and Culture Grant Cycle, Women’s Legacy Fund, LGBT Community Fund, and Bonita Springs Community Fund.
 Each of these funds has its own specifications, so be sure to review them.
 For example, arts and culture grants up to $2,500 are available to individual artists in Fort Myers, up to $10,000 for arts organizations for operating support, and up to $5,000 for program support.

-You’ll find information about open RFPs on the Grants Calendar page, including dates that various grant cycles open, close, and have awards announced.
-The application process is online, and there is an instruction guide available for download to get started.
-Grantees include the Bailey-Matthews Shell Museum, Barrier Island Parks Society, Amigos en Cristo, AMI Kids Southwest Florida, Caloosa Humane Society, and the Bonita Bay Veterans Council.
+SWCF's Grants Calendar and Grants Process application are available online.
+Past grantees include the Bailey-Matthews Shell Museum, Barrier Island Parks Society, Amigos en Cristo, AMI Kids Southwest Florida, Caloosa Humane Society, and the Bonita Bay Veterans Council.

 SFCF also awards college scholarships to Southwest Florida students.
 They awarded over $800,000 to 150 individual college scholarships in a recent year.
 SFCF is also involved in research related to making Southwest Florida more sustainable.
 It works with nonprofits in a learning network called “Tribes” to provide coaching and group sessions to nonprofit leaders.